Snow 2: Brain Freeze

 Snow 2: Brain Freeze is a television film starring Tom Cavanagh and Ashley Williams.
-It premiered on ABC Family in 2008 on their 25 Days of Christmas programming block.
+It premiered on ABC Family on December 14, 2008 on their 25 Days of Christmas programming block.
 The made-for-television film is a sequel to the 2004 television film Snow.

 Plot

 Just before Christmas, Nick Snowden, the son of Santa Claus, has his hands full so that all children can get their presents and celebrate the people of established traditions.
 This year he has Sandy, with whom he wanted to spend quiet holidays, but during the reindeer training, the reindeer have become too fat and cannot fly anymore.
 So he has to come up with something to get her in shape.
 Indirectly he blames Sandy for overfeeding the reindeer.
 After a fight, Nick makes an excursion with his magic mirror.
 He ends up in a garage and has such a hard landing that becomes unconscious and wakes up in a hospital.
 He has lost his memory and does not remember he is Santa Claus.

 Sandy learns of the misfortune reported on television about the man without a memory.
 She desperately wants to travel to him but does not know how to use the mirror.
 She seeks advice in Santa's book and learns from Galfired, the book's guardian, that she must not confront Nick with the truth because otherwise, he could forget everything.
 He just had to find his memories again.
 With this clue, Sandy sets off, but she doesn't meet Nick in the clinic because even his nemesis, Buck Seger, has seen the news and decided to abduct Nicks to maintain his amnesia.
 With a ticket to Bolivia, he leaves the train station and makes his way back out of the dust.
 Luckily, Nick falls asleep, so he misses the train and meets Ryan, an orphan boy who seems to want to help.
 Ryan is a pickpocket and wants to take advantage of Nick for his purposes.
 In escaping the police, Nick gets into an old, vacant club.
 Here, the confused Henry Mays awaits him and tells him that this was once his club and he supposedly belonged to a secret society.
 He had been waiting for Nick for a long time, so he should bring him back to his old days again.
 Nick does not understand anything at first but becomes curious.